nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Filter by fields : `filter`

-Search for persons whose fields all match one or more regexes.
+Search for persons whose fields all match one or more keywords.

+* Note that these keywords are case-sensitive, unlike `find`.

 Format: `filter [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [i/INCOME] [t/TAG] [n/MORE_NAMES] ...`

+* Displays the data of persons who:
+  * For every field you entered one or more keywords for,
-* Displays the data of persons who's every field matches at least one respective regex, if such a regex exists for that field.
+    * that person's field matches at least one of those keywords.

 Examples:

+* `filter t/bank` will list all persons with a tag containing "bank", such as `banker`, `bankrupt`, or `riverbanks`.
+* `filter p/8765 e/hotmail` will list all persons with a phone number containing "8765", and an email address containing "hotmail".
+* `filter e/org e/net` will list all persons with email addresses containing "org" **or** "net".

+Important note:
+* These keywords are matched as [regular expressions](https://regexone.com/).
+  * This gives you more flexibility in finding matches, but means that using non-alphanumeric characters, like `$`, `.`, `-` or `*`, might display unexpected results.
+  * If you need to non-alphanumeric characters anyway, write a backslash "\\" before each such character:
+  * `filter a/\#459\-2965 \\ Navarro` will list all persons with an address containing "#459-2965 \ Navarro".

+Advanced examples:

-* `filter t/^banker$` will list all persons with exactly the tag “banker”.
+* `filter t/^bank$` will list all persons with exactly the tag `bank`, and will not match `banker` or `bankrupt`.
+* `filter i/.{7}` will list all persons with 7 or more digits in their income.
-* `filter e/.*\.org$ n/rin e/.*\.net$` will list all persons with the substring "rin" in their name, as well as an email that ends in ".org" or ".net".
+* `filter e/.*\.org$ n/(?<!len)rin(?!len) e/.*\.net$` will list all persons with the substring "rin" but not "len" in their name, as well as an email that ends in ".org" or ".net".

 ### Freezing the display : `freeze`

-Freezes the current _selection_ of persons displayed.
-The details of these persons will still be updated, if modified.
+Freezes the current <span style="color:green">selection</span> of persons displayed.

+* By default, persons which no longer satisfy the conditions of the most recent `find`/`filter` are automatically dropped from the visible list.
+  * This can happen e.g. if you `filtered` for a tag `x`, but then deleted `x` from a displayed Person.
+  * `freeze` temporarily prevents persons from being hidden from view in such a scenario.

+<span style="color:red">The visible details **within** each Person will still be updated,
+if modified.</span>

 Format: `freeze`

 * Commands that reference indices / the list of persons being displayed will be subject to `freeze`, and will act on the display as it appears to you.
+* The effects of a `freeze` are withdrawn when a new `list`, `find`, or `filter` command is entered.

 ### Unfreezing the display : `unfreeze`

-Unfreezes the current _selection_ of persons displayed.
+Unfreezes the current <span style="color:green">selection</span> of persons displayed.
 Any changes to the selection which were previously withheld due to a `freeze` will now be applied.

 Format: `unfreeze`